ilyas-elmi/IDS-IPS-Simulation/docs/conclusions.md

 ## Strategic Outcomes

 ### Enhanced Threat Detection
-Engineered and deployed custom Snort rule configurations that achieved 99.8% accuracy in identifying brute force attacks, with zero false positives across 10,000+ connection attempts.
+Engineered and deployed custom Snort rule configurations with high accuracy in identifying brute force attacks, with zero false positives.

 ### Security Architecture Innovation
 Developed and implemented a proprietary rules framework in `local.rules`, resulting in 60% faster threat detection compared to default configurations.
 This framework has been adopted as a security standard across three additional enterprise projects.